OpenNebula/docs/source/deployment/opennebula_installation/frontend_installation.rst

         # export GEM_HOME=/usr/share/one/gems/
         # gem install --no-document --conservative $GEM_NAME

 Some OpenNebula components need Ruby libraries.
-OpenNebula provides a script that installs the required gems as well as some development libraries packages needed.
+OpenNebula provides a script that installs the required gems as well as some development library packages needed.

 As root execute: